Rsw7vc-MU/INFOTC-1600-Final-Project/InstructionsPage2.md

 > In these next instructions I will be showing how to take your recording and publish it, I will be using YouTube as the example platoform.

 ### YouTube
 > I will be using [YouTube.com](https://www.youtube.com/) for the upload process in this tutorial.
-For this you will need to make a google email.
-For instruction on doing that please click [here!](https://support.google.com/accounts/answer/27441?hl=en)
+For this you will need to make a google email/account.
+For instructions on creating an account please click [here!](https://support.google.com/accounts/answer/27441?hl=en)

 1. Now that you have your recorded video, go to [YouTube.com](https://www.youtube.com/) and log in if you are not already!
 Once Logged in please click the icon showed below and click **Upload Video**!